Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: PTM analysis for a unitary quantum channel

 Operator spreading under temporal multiplexing is visualized in \cref{fig:tmux_eff_ptm}, where the effective PTM $R$ is plotted for the case of a TFIM and a random unitary.
 The related projector matrices $R^+ R$ are shown in \cref{fig:proj_heatmap}(a,b).
 Since we include here $t=0$ in the multiplexing scheme, the first $|\Scal|=9$ rows of $R$ have 1 on the diagonal (no spreading), leading to perfect decodability of the weight-1 Pauli sector.
 Without temporal multiplexing and nonzero initial time, perfect feature reconstruction is not possible, see \cref{fig:proj_heatmap}(c).

 The evolution with multiplexing steps $\numTM$ of the mean decodability $\bar\gamma_r^2$ of each Pauli sector is further illustrated in \cref{fig:feat_iso}.
 Since we now start with $t=1$, the selected low-weight Paulis are already spread and initial decodability is low on average \footnote{Including $t\approx 0$ in the temporal multiplexing scheme improves decodability at early iterations, but does not affect the final decodability for sufficiently large $\numTM$.}.
+Structured Hamiltonians, like the TFIM [\cref{eq_H_TFIM}], can have strong impact on the achievable decodability score depending on the variant or the specific observables used.
+Comparing \cref{fig:feat_iso}(c) and (g), Pauli-$Z$'s evolving under the Hamiltonian $H\st{TFIM}\ut{xx-z}$ render only weak scores compared to the Hamiltonian $H\st{TFIM}\ut{zz-x}$ \footnote{By global Hadamard equivalence, the statement flips for Pauli-$X$ as initial operators.}.

+A more detailed analysis using the Jordan-Wigner/Majorana formalism (see \cref{sec_tfim_sector_rank}) shows that, under $H\st{TFIM}\ut{xx-z}$, the Pauli strings generated from an initial $Z$ are mainly consisting of $Z$-strings with $X$/$Y$ endpoints, of which there are $\sim \Ocal(n^2)$.
+By contrast, spreading under $H\st{TFIM}\ut{zz-x}$ almost fully saturates the Pauli basis, producing $\sim \Ocal(4^n)$ strings (up to sub-exponential factors).
+The implications for the asymptotic rank $r_\infty := \lim_{L\to\infty}\rank(R_L)$ are summarized in \cref{tab:ptm_rank} and numerically confirmed in \cref{fig:rank_effptm}(b).
+Additionally, \cref{fig:rank_effptm}(a) illustrates the evolution of $\rank(R_L)$ under temporal multiplexing.
+These findings can more generally be understood as a consequence of Hamiltonian symmetries and eigenspace degeneracies, as shown in detail in \cref{app_sym_kry}.

-Compared to structured Hamiltonians, like the TFIM, random Hamiltonians lead to a consistently higher rank of $R$ and a more even decodability over Pauli sectors for large $\numTM$.
+Random Hamiltonians typically populate the full Pauli basis.
+Under temporal multiplexing they thus consistently lead to a higher rank of $R$ and a more even decodability over Pauli sectors for large $\numTM$.
 In general, we find that temporal multiplexing with Pauli $Z$ and $ZZ$ observables and random unitaries requires $\numTM\sim d^2/|\Scal|$ measurements to achieve high decoding scores in all Pauli sectors, along with a saturated rank $\rank(R)\sim |\Scal| \numTM \sim d^2$.
-In practice, however, this exponential measurement budget is usually not needed, since important features can be statistically decoded with much fewer measurements (see \cref{fig:cap_nord_tmux,fig:cap_nord_tmux_rel} below).
+In practice, however, this exponential measurement budget is rarely needed, since relevant features can be statistically decoded with much fewer measurements (see \cref{fig:cap_nord_tmux,fig:cap_nord_tmux_rel} below).